racinmat/minecraft-server/readme.md

 During the playing, we encountered few issues.

+There are few python scripts for handling the player data in `inventory-handling` directory, you can use it to merge neder chest contents, inventories, thaumcraft progres... but use only at your own risk and always backup.

 ## Lessons learned
 - If you use Biomes'o'Plenty as a worldgen, it lags the server during new chunk generation.
     - Either don't use BoP as a worldgen